xenon-middleware/xenon-docker-images/alpine-java/README.md

-Docker image based off xenon-alpine-base that adds a Java JRE installation (openjdk 8).
+Docker image based off alpine-base that adds a Java JRE installation (openjdk 8).

 Build with: